What does rated capacity mean?

 Reference: Section 3.40

-In implementation, rated capacity should be stored with units, test/reference conditions, declaration source, and update logic where later lifecycle measurements differ from initial declared performance.
+Implementation records should store the capacity value, unit field, ampere-hour basis, reference condition, test method, declaration source, model or batch scope, and update logic where later lifecycle measurements differ from the initial declared performance.

 Rated capacity is often confused with live battery condition.
-Rated capacity is a declared technical attribute, while state of charge and state of health describe changing condition.
-Keeping those concepts separate helps passport users distinguish design/specification data from operational or degradation data.
+It is a declared technical attribute and this declared-capacity control helps passport users distinguish design/specification data from operating condition; state of charge and state of health describe changing condition, degradation, warranty, and reuse-assessment data.